Skip to main content

 What should engineers focus on during behavioral interviews?

-Behavioral interviews evaluate how you handled real situations in the past.
-The key is telling clear, specific stories about your actual contributions.
-Focus on articulating what *you* did (not what the team did), why you made the decisions you made, how you resolved conflicts or navigated ambiguity, and what the measurable outcome was.
+Tell clear, specific stories about what you did, not what the team did.
+Focus on the decisions you made, how you resolved conflicts or navigated ambiguity, and what the measurable outcome was.
 A structured approach helps: briefly set the context, spend most of your time on your specific actions and reasoning, then share the results.
 Interviewers want to understand your judgment and initiative, not just the project outcome.

 How should engineering managers prepare for leadership interviews?

+Lead with concrete leadership stories.
+Abstract philosophy does not land.
 EM interviews are fundamentally different from IC interviews.
-You need to discuss your leadership philosophy with concrete examples, not abstract principles.
 Prepare specific stories about managing underperformers, building teams, navigating organizational challenges, and driving technical strategy through others.
 The biggest mistake I see: candidates describing what their team accomplished without clearly explaining their personal role and decisions.
 Every answer should make clear what you specifically decided, initiated, or influenced.
 Also brush up on system design, because technical credibility still matters even in management roles.

 How are mock interviews different from real interviews?

-The biggest difference is feedback.
-In a real interview, you perform and then you wait for a binary outcome.
-In a mock interview, you get detailed feedback on exactly where you lost points, what you did well, and specifically what would have elevated your performance.
+Real interviews give you a yes/no. Mocks give you the specific feedback you need to actually improve.
+In a real interview, you perform and then wait for a binary outcome.
+In a mock interview, you get detailed feedback on exactly where you lost points, what you did well, and what would have elevated your performance.
 This lets you target your remaining prep time on the areas with the highest return.
 Mock interviews also build pressure tolerance.
 The first time you explain a system design with someone watching you and asking follow-up questions is always harder than practicing alone.
 Better to have that experience in a safe setting than in the real thing.